dawki river

 You can find a bus from the Shillong government bus station for about 200 Rupees.
 The bus takes you to Dawki village, from where you can walk to Shnongpdeng or take a taxi.
 You can also do a boat ride from where your bus will drop you to Shnongpdeng village.

 Another way to travel from Shillong to Dawki is by renting a motorcycle or a car.
 You can rent a Royal Enfield Motorcycle in Shillong or Guwahati for about 1000 Rupees a day.
-Having your own vehicles saves a lot of time in Meghalaya.
+Having your vehicle saves a lot of time in Meghalaya.

-I rented my motorcycle from a place called Wanderlust Bike Rent in Guwahati and rode across Meghalaya, including Dawki.
-In total it is about 5 hours journey but can take you 7 hours or more because the route is very beautiful and you may stop on the way and click pictures.
+I rented my motorcycle in Guwahati and rode across Meghalaya, including Dawki.
+In total, it is about 5 hours journey but can take you 7 hours or more because the route is very beautiful and you may stop on the way and click pictures.
 You can Google navigate and follow the route.

 If you hire a motorcycle, you don’t need to pay any green tax or toll taxes on the way.
 If, however, you rent a car, you may end up spending a little in taxes too.